 PPE is designed and issued for a particular purpose in a protected environment and should not be worn outside that area.
 Protective clothing provided for staff in areas where there is high risk of contamination (e.g. operating suite/room) must be removed before leaving the area.
 Even where there is a lower risk of contamination, protective clothing that has been in contact with patients should not be worn outside the patient-care area.
 Similarly, to reduce the risk of disease transmission between patients, PPE should be removed and if necessary, replaced, before attending to another patient.
+When providing patient care in a room where patients are cohorted together, PPE should be changed when moving between patients in these rooms.
+The extended use of PPE items can increase the risk of cross infection for patients and healthcare workers and the risk of environmental contamination.
+Any decision to allow extended use of PPE must be made in consultation with the infection prevention and control service.
 Inappropriate wearing of PPE (e.g. wearing operating suite/room attire in the public areas of a hospital or wearing such attire outside the facility) may also lead to a public perception of poor practice within the facility.